Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 ## Outcome goals

 * Understanding modeling perspectives (tree, ranges, graph) and communities
-* XML looks like a string but it’s really a tree.
-What does this mean for markup and for querying?
 * Modular development: thinking about digital edition development as a computational pipeline
 * Beginning to tokenize texts
 * Beginning to normalize texts